Explosivedoor/Cloudflare-Minio-Docker/README.md

 ## Ok...then what can I do???
 You can route it through Cloudflare without Cloudflare proxy on (the cloud grayed out).
-This will allow connections not on http or https ports.
+This will allow connections on non-http or https ports.
 HOWEVER, this will expose your ip...so generally not good for homelab setups.
 It also means you can't use Cloudflare certs on your minio setup.